A #toosoon moment? Pope in headdress draws mixed response – KION546

 “Bugs me to see people bashing my grandfather and I understand how much respect is needed to be gifted one but at the end of the day that was him showing the pope respect for coming all the way to maskwacis to apologize,” he wrote.

+Among those coming to Littlechild’s defense was Phil Fontaine, a former Assembly of First Nations chief and a residential school survivor.

+“Chief Littlechild followed his protocols,” Fontaine said.
+“There is a protocol for that kind of gift.
+He went to the elders, he went to the leadership and requested permission to present that gift.
+It is entirely consistent with the way they follow their customs and protocol here.”

-Jon Crier, a First Nations elder and residential schools survivor, said during a news conference after the apology that the gesture meant tribal leaders “adopted him as one of our leaders in the community.
+Jon Crier, a First Nations elder and school survivor, said during a news conference after the apology that the gesture meant tribal leaders “adopted him as one of our leaders in the community.

 “It’s an honoring of the man, it’s an honoring of the work he has done and it’s also recognizing … here’s a man that belongs in our tribe,” Crier said.